gpucce/JUtils.jl/README.md

 # JUtils.jl

-A Gallery of animations made with the awesome [Javis](https://github.com/Wikunia/Javis.jl)
+## A Gallery of animations made with the awesome [Javis Library](https://github.com/Wikunia/Javis.jl)

 | Point processses                                    |                                        |